 Cell phones must be silenced before class and stowed away accordingly.
-If it is necessary to have your cell phone on (e.g. childcare or family emergency) you must receive the instructor's approval before the start of class.
-You will be allowed to check your phone during breaks.
+If it is necessary to have cell phones on (e.g. childcare or family emergency), students must receive the instructor's approval before the start of class.
+Students will be allowed to check phones during breaks.
 At the end of a break, cell phones must be stowed away.
-If you have your phone out during any lecture or classroom activity, you may be asked to leave and will be considered absent (resulting in lost points), unless the instructor is asking you to use that device as part of an activity.
+If phones are out during any lecture or classroom activity, students may be asked to leave and will be considered absent (resulting in lost points), unless the instructor is asking students to use that device as part of an activity.